Academic Catalog

 GO Cafe

-The café is open to all students, staff, and the public.
+The café is open to all students, staff, and the public, providing a convenient dining option on campus Monday through Friday

 Devier Student Suites Residence Hall

 Start or continue your journey toward independence by living in Devier Student Suites.
-Living on-campus makes it easier for you to connect with other students and research suggests that students who reside on-campus are more successful academically.
+Living on campus makes it easier for you to connect with other students, and research suggests that students who reside on campus are more successful academically.
 In addition to being next door to campus resources, you are just minutes away from Centreville, Sturgis and Three Rivers, Michigan, where you’ll have access to coffee shops, dining, grocery stores, parks, recreation and more.

 Honor Societies